hallr/DAT_SF_19/README.md

 #### Office Hours

-Justin: Sundays 3-6pm at GA
+Justin | Sundays 3-6pm at GA
-Dave: Fridays 6-8pm at GA
+Dave | Fridays 6-8pm at GA
-Rob: Slack and by appointment
+Rob | Slack and by appointment

 #### Slack